 Proposal Statement: Rather than solely investing in and installing new pipe infrastructure through the GSEPs, the GSEPs should determine where other investment alternatives, such as repairing leak-prone pipe or electrification, are the better long-term financial and environmental choice.

 Supported by: Massachusetts Attorney General’s Office; LEAN/NCLC; Conservation Law Foundation; PowerOptions

+Statements in Support:

+Conservation Law Foundation: Electrification has been established as the most economical path to achievement of Massachusetts’ net-zero greenhouse gas emissions mandate.
+(MA EEA, Clean Energy and Climate Plan for 2050 at xiv).
+In its Order in Docket No. 20-80-B, the DPU directed the LDCs to work with the relevant electric distribution companies “to study the feasibility of of piloting a targeted electrification project in its service territory and to propose at lease one demonstration project in its service territory for decommissioning an area of the gas pipeline system via targeted electrification.
+(DPU Docket No. 20-80-B Order at 87).
+Coordinating work under the GSEP with electrification is a necessary and reasonable tactic for the achievement of Massachusetts’ decarbonization goals.

 Opposed by: NEGWA/USW; Eversource; Liberty; National Grid; Unitil